-We've noticed, on three occasions, that when we are milling KOMA we develop symptoms of the common cold.
+We've noticed that when we mill KOMA we develop symptoms of the common cold.
 We sneeze, get runny noses, packed sinuses, headaches, and a cough.
 We also get that generally cruddy sensation that goes with having a cold.

-We have a long term problem with our lungs following our years in Iraq and Afghanistan ( the VA is smugly confident we're wrong); this may be relevant to our response to KOMA but we'd recommend wearing at least a dust mask when milling the stuff.
+We have a long term problem with our lungs following our years in Iraq and Afghanistan ( the VA is smugly confident we're wrong); this may contribute to a sensitivity to KOMA dust (indeed, any dust) but we'd recommend wearing at least a dust mask when milling the stuff.

 We've had great success with KOMA when we've attacked it with miter saws, a table saw, routers, sanders, and drills.
 We've cut it squarely, at angles, and at bevels.
 We've rounded over the ends and relieved the edges, edge-forming with 1/8", 5/8", and 3/4" bits.
 We've sanded with conventional sanders, a bench-mount belt sander, and detail sanders.

-We've also used KOMA for hundreds of shims to square window- and door-frames into the framing.
+We've also used KOMA for hundreds of shims to square window- and door-frames and jamb extensions into place.
 By using our bench sander we've had no problem calibrating our shims to hundredths of an inch.
 We use a 100 grit belt and a 120 grit disc.
 It's easy to trim the shims squarely or with a taper.
-Were there a reason to do so we think it would be very easy to form the shims with a convex curve.
+Were there a reason to do so we think it would be very easy to form convex and conclave curves.

 However, we had a real problem running KOMA through the stationary planer.
 Although it worked well a few times the KOMA shattered once, firing PVC shrapnel all over the shop.
 We opted never to try it again.